CollegeHumor is an entertainment website created by Josh Abramson and Ricky Van Veen in 1999.

 The original site featured humorous viral videos and other daily content that appealed to college-age students who were not averse to online advertising.

 At its peak, the CollegeHumor website attracted more than 100 million monthly page views with many of the network’s writers, comics, and actors earning celebrity status and influencing television shows such as Silicon Valley, Rick and Morty, and Saturday Night Live.

-As hinted at in the introduction, some of CollegeHumor’s staff were talented individuals that influenced mainstream entertainment.
+As hinted in the introduction, some of CollegeHumor’s staff were talented individuals influencing mainstream entertainment.

 When ad revenue started to decline, the company found it increasingly difficult to retain employees and produce the same standard of content its audience expected.

 CollegeHumor continues to operate today in a much smaller capacity.

 Reich remains at the helm from the company’s Los Angeles headquarters, with the company now focused on comedic news videos uploaded directly to YouTube.

 - CollegeHumor is an entertainment website created by Josh Abramson and Ricky Van Veen in 1999.
 The original site featured humorous videos and other daily content that targeted college-age students.